Corruption: Healthcare

-Corruption, the abuse of entrusted power for private gain, as defined by Transparency International is systemic in the health sector.

-The characteristics of health systems with their concentrated supply of a service, high discretionary power of its members controlling the supply, and low accountability to others are the exact constellation of the variables described by Klitgaard, on which corruption depends.
+Corruption, the abuse of entrusted power for private gain as defined by Transparency International, is systemic in the health sector.
+The characteristics of health systems with their concentrated supply of a service, high discretionary power of its members controlling the supply, and low accountability to others are the exact constellation of the variables described by Klitgaard on which corruption depends.

-Corruption in health care poses a significant danger to the public welfare.
-It is widespread and yet, little has been published in medical journals about this topic and as of 2019 there is no evidence on what might reduce corruption in the health sector.
-Corruption occurs within the private and public health sectors and may appear as theft, embezzlement, nepotism, bribery up til extortion, or as undue influence. and occurs anywhere within the sector, be it in service provision, purchasing, construction and hiring.
-In 2019, Transparency International has described the 6 most common ways of service corruption as follows: absenteeism, informal payments from patients, embezzlement, inflating services also the costs of services, favouritism and manipulation of data (billing for goods and services that were never sent or done).
+Corruption in health care poses a significant danger to public welfare.
+It is widespread, yet little has been published in medical journals about this topic.
+As of 2019, there is no evidence on what might reduce corruption in the health sector.
+Corruption occurs within the private and public health sectors and may appear as theft, embezzlement, nepotism, bribery up until extortion, or undue influence.
+It can occur anywhere within the sector, be it in service provision, purchasing, construction, and hiring.
+In 2019, Transparency International described the 6 most common ways of service corruption as follows: absenteeism, informal payments from patients, embezzlement, inflating services also the costs of services, favoritism, and manipulation of data (billing for goods and services that were never sent or done).